Admin-7/Mr-Robot-techniques/InfoSec.md

 * [Damn Vulnerable iOS App](http://damnvulnerableiosapp.com/)

   "[T]his application can be used by mobile security enthusiasts and students to learn or review the basics of mobile application security."
+Supplemental guides can be found on [the author's site's DVIA page](https://n0where.net/damn-vulnerable-ios-app-dvia/).

 # Lesson plans and guidance